Last Updated on July 27, 2021 by Maggie Looker

-What is a Seller’s Disclosure Form?
+What is a Sellers Disclosure Statement?

 If you fail to disclose a problem you know about and it later causes issues for the new buyer, the buyer could sue you for the price of repairs or more.
 You could downplay some known issues because you do not see them as major issues, but telling buyers about any issue up front is the best option.

-State Disclosure Regulations
+State Sellers Disclosure Regulations

 What Needs to be Disclosed?